Granuloma: Definition

 The other key term in the above definition is the word "organized" which refers to a tight, ball-like formation.
-The macrophages in these formations are typically so tightly clustered that the borders of individual cells are difficult to appreciate.
+The macrophages in these formations are typically so tightly clustered that the borders of individual cells are difficult to distinguish.
 Loosely dispersed macrophages are not considered to be granulomas.

 All granulomas, regardless of cause, may contain additional cells and matrix.
 These include lymphocytes, neutrophils, eosinophils, multinucleated giant cells, fibroblasts, and collagen (fibrosis).
 The additional cells are sometimes a clue to the cause of the granuloma.
 For example, granulomas with numerous eosinophils may be a clue to coccidioidomycosis or allergic bronchopulmonary fungal disease, and granulomas with numerous neutrophils suggest blastomycosis, granulomatosis with polyangiitis, aspiration pneumonia, or cat-scratch disease.

 In terms of the underlying cause, the difference between granulomas and other types of inflammation is that granulomas form in response to antigens that are resistant to "first-responder" inflammatory cells such as neutrophils and eosinophils.
-The antigen causing the formation of a granuloma is most often an infectious pathogen or a substance foreign to the body, but sometimes the offending antigen is unknown (as in sarcoidosis).
+The antigen causing the formation of a granuloma is most often an infectious pathogen or a substance foreign to the body, but sometimes the offending antigen is unknown, as in sarcoidosis.

-Granulomas are seen in a wide variety of diseases, both infectious and noninfectious.
+Granulomas are seen in a wide variety of diseases, both infectious and non-infectious.
 Infections characterized by granulomas include tuberculosis, leprosy, histoplasmosis, cryptococcosis, coccidioidomycosis, blastomycosis, and cat-scratch disease.
-Examples of noninfectious granulomatous diseases are sarcoidosis, Crohn's disease, berylliosis, granulomatosis with polyangiitis, eosinophilic granulomatosis with polyangiitis, pulmonary rheumatoid nodules, and aspiration of food and other particulate material into the lung.
+Examples of non-oninfectious granulomatous diseases are sarcoidosis, Crohn's disease, berylliosis, granulomatosis with polyangiitis, eosinophilic granulomatosis with polyangiitis, pulmonary rheumatoid nodules, and aspiration of food and other particulate material into the lung.

+Caseating vs non-caseating

 An important feature of granulomas is whether or not they contain necrosis, which refers to dead cells that, under the microscope, appear as a mass of formless debris with no nuclei present.
-A related term, caseation (literally: turning to cheese) refers to a form of necrosis that, to the unaided eye, appears cheese-like ("caseous"), and is typically a feature of the granulomas of tuberculosis.
+A related term, caseation (literally: turning to cheese), refers to a form of necrosis that, to the unaided eye, appears cheese-like ("caseous"), and is typically a feature of the granulomas of tuberculosis.
 The identification of necrosis in granulomas is important because granulomas with necrosis tend to have infectious causes.
-Several exceptions to this general rule exist, but it nevertheless remains useful in day-to-day diagnostic pathology.
+There are several exceptions to this general rule, but it nevertheless remains useful in day-to-day diagnostic pathology.